mattbrictson/dotfiles/README.md

 - `bucket` is a simple command-line interface for Bitbucket, most notably providing a way to create pull requests.
 Run `bucket --help` for details.
 - `defaults-install` uses `defaults write` on OS X to change system default behavior to my liking: e.g. don't include drop-shadows on screenshots.
 - `git-pluck` adds the `pluck` command to git, which is a trick for cherry-picking a commit from another repository into the current one: `git pluck ../other-repo SHA`.
-- `git-reap` adds the `reap` command to git, which deletes local and remote branches that have already been merged with the master branch and thus are no longer needed.
+- `git-reap` adds the `reap` command to git, which deletes local and remote branches that have already been merged and thus are no longer needed.
 - `node-install` is a convenient wrapper around `nodenv install` that does some easy-to-forget housekeeping before and after installation.
 Usage: `node-install 12.14.0`.
 - `ruby-install` is a convenient wrapper around `rbenv install` that does some easy-to-forget housekeeping before and after installation.
 Usage: `ruby-install 2.1.2`.
 - `sup` uses SSH to update packages on one or more Ubuntu servers (assuming you have root access to them).
 In other words, `sup SERVER1 SERVER2` will SSH as root into both servers and run the appropriate `aptitude` commands to safely update all packages.
 It will also report whether any daemons need to be restarted for the updates to take effect.

 ### Shell enhancements (bash)

-- Customizes the shell prompt with current directory and git status: e.g. `~/Work/dotfiles (master *%)$`.
+- Customizes the shell prompt with current directory and git status: e.g. `~/Work/dotfiles (main *%)$`.
 - Replaces `diff` with `colordiff`.
 - Prettifies `ls` output and adds `l`, `la`, and `ll` shortcuts.
 - Improves default `top` settings.